 - reduce inequalities in health.

-Overseeing the Population Health group is the Chief Health Officer, Dr Roscoe Taylor, who also holds the statutory position of Director of Public Health, together with:
+Overseeing the Population Health Services is the Chief Health Officer, Dr Roscoe Taylor, who also holds the statutory position of Director of Public Health, together with:

 - Chief Medical Officer, Dr Craig White, who also has responsibility for Cancer Screening and Control Services